Andrews, North Carolina: History

 Prior to the arrival of Europeans, the Valley River was inhabited by Muscogee people.
 They constructed platform mounds in the centers of their towns.
 At least 14 existed within the limits.
 By the beginning of the 18th century, the Cherokee had pushed the Muscogee out and taken over their townsites.
 Many of the towns retained their original names.

 Andrews was the site of two substantial Cherokee sister towns, Tomotla and Konohete.
 The meaning of Tomotla is lost.
 Konehete or Gu'nahitun'ya on the other hand, can be translated to mean "Long Place" or "Long Valley."
 The remains of the Andrews Mound survived until 1975, when the land owner bulldozed the structure after it was added to the National Register of Historic Places.
-All of the other mounds have been destroyed either through farming or malicious land owners.

 The area was originally called Jamesville, and then the Whitaker Settlement, in honor of settler James Whittaker.
 The Old Tatham House at the base of Pisgah Road near Andrews was built in 1833.
 The two-story log cabin built by Thomas Tatham is the oldest surviving structure in the county.

 In October 1837, Fort Delaney was constructed in present-day Andrews.
 It was built by the East Tennessee Mounted Volunteers and served as the U.S. Army’s post for the forced removal of Cherokee people from the upper Valley River valley in June 1838.
 Up to 1,500 Cherokee people, or about 10 percent of the total Cherokee population, passed through Fort Delaney during the Trail of Tears.
 A historical marker stands at the area today.

 In 1852, Cherokee County’s first industry, a tannery northeast of what would become Andrews, was established by James Stewart.
-The town’s first school was a log structure built on Fairview Road in the early 1880s.
-In the late 1880s, Col. Alexander Boyd Andrews, second vice president of the Richmond and Danville Railroad, bought 50 acres in the area to build a commissary for the railway.
+The area's first school was a log structure built on Fairview Road in the early 1880s.
+In the mid-1880s, David Samuel Russell was placed in charge of a commissary store in nearby Topton by Col. Alexander Boyd Andrews, second vice president of the Richmond and Danville Railroad.
+During 1888 and 1889, Russell scouted the county looking for a suitable site for his next store.
+He was reportedly captivated by the Valley River valley and thought it would be the "perfect site for a town."
+In 1885, Col. Andrews traveled to the site and agreed.
+He purchased the 50-acre C.A.
+Colvard farm property in 1890 to erect a railway commissary and divide the land into lots.
 The first structures at the town site were erected in 1890 by W.P.
 Walker.
 The area's earliest post office opened in 1890 and was originally located at Walker's Inn.
 Trains began visiting in 1891.